 The Med Spec ASO Ankle Brace is compatible with low hiking shoes and trail runners, so you can get back on the trail more quickly after a sprained ankle.
-While it is not as supportive as high collared hiking boots (like the Salomon Quest 4D 3 GTX), it does prevent ankle rolls, so you don’t re-injure the ankle.
+While it is not as supportive as high-collared hiking boots (like the Salomon Quest 4D 3 GTX), it does prevent ankle rolls, so you don’t re-injure the ankle.
 If you’re recovering from a sprained ankle, it can take months for it to feel normal again.

-The human ankle is a very complex joint that integrates many different muscles and tendons that need to trained to work together again and give you full range of motion.
+The human ankle is a very complex joint that integrates many different muscles and tendons that need to be trained to work together again and give you full range of motion.
 Wearing a brace can let you resume your favorite activities while allowing your ankle to strengthen gradually.
 The ASO Ankle Brace is so comfortable and innocuous, you can even wear it as a preventative measure against weak ankles if you want the ability to wear low hiking shoes or trail runners.

 The ASO Ankle brace has three components:

 - An interior lace-up bootie that encircles the Achilles tendon and keeps the brace centered on the foot.

 - Two figure 8 stabilizing straps that stabilize the ankle but allow it to flex up and down for climbing.

 - An elastic cuff to lock all the components together and prevent lateral rolls.